vmware-archive/api-explorer/README.md

 # VMware API Explorer component

 ## Overview
-This project is a lightweight HTML5/AngularJS 1.x component that implements an API Explorer.
-The idea is to create a very lightweight component that can be embedded in any web server to implement API tooling for VMware APIs.
-The component can serve API declarations that are embedded locally with the component at build time as well as those retrieved from the VMware API web services.
+This project is a lightweight HTML5/AngularJS 1.x component that implements an API Explorer for VMware APIs.
+This component has minimal dependencies and can be embedded in any product that has an embedded web server.

+###Features
+* Support for Swagger, RAML, or generic HTML API documentation
+* Swagger and RAML components can make API calls using the client browsers network connectivity.
+* API Metadata can be statically embedded locally with the component OR
+* API Metadata for released VMware products can come from VMware API services

 ## Try it out